-- 234. The AF investment will allow to update Antofagasta's stormwater management plan introducing the climate change variable.
-This will be a major catalyst that will influence the ARG MOP investment in protection works.
+- 238. The AF investment will allow to update Antofagasta's stormwater management plan introducing the climate change variable.
+This will be a major catalyst that will influence the ARG - MOP investment in protection works.
 Also, the project will finance updating the design for Quebrada Bonilla's infrastructure, introducing the climate change variable, and construct part of the protection works.
-This exercise will provide hands-on experience that will be useful for the other infrastructure to be built in the cities. - 235.
+This exercise will provide hands-on experience that will be useful for the other infrastructure to be built in the cities. - 239.
 The present project will enable the construction of grey and green infrastructure in Cerro Gatazo incorporating the climate change variable.
 This will greatly reduce the future risk of landslides in the city.
-In addition, the AF contribution will make possible to advance in the preparation of a green infrastructure plan to further advance Esmeraldas' Strategy for Risks and Disaster Management. - 236.
-With the AF investment weather radar and storm detection system will be installed in Esmeraldas and Antofagasta, respectively.
+In addition, the AF contribution will make possible to advance in the preparation of a green infrastructure plan to further advance Esmeraldas' Strategy for Risks and Disaster Management. - 240.
+With the AF investment hydrometeorological stations will be installed in Esmeraldas, Antofagasta and Taltal weather radar and storm detection system will be contracted installed in Esmeraldas and Antofagasta, respectively.
 This will expedite to have information about the location and velocity of precipitation that could affect the cities, and to anticipate anomalous situations.
 Having more time to decide the best course of action and to alert the population will greatly improve the adaptive capacity of Antofagasta, Taltal and Esmeraldas.
 This will be complemented with actions to enhance the public awareness systems.
 The project will allow to have sirens to alert the population, evacuation maps and marked evacuation routes.
 The investment in Esmeraldas will aid to implement a participatory pilot flood warning system with local residents.
 This experience will be valuable for future development in the city.